Skip to Main content

 • Integration notes for the Backend team.

-Refer to the Testing documentation for RFT criteria.
+Refer to Testing for the full RFT criteria.

 Packaging

-1. Create a Pull Request (PR) from fe-develop into fe-release.
+1. Create a Pull Request (PR) into master branch.

-2. After the PR is merged, it triggers the packaging process.
-This process typically involves running npm install, npm run build, or any necessary steps to create a distribution package containing bundled CSS, JavaScript, and icons used by the Backend team.
+2. After that PR is merged, the packaging process runs.
+It typically executes the required build steps and creates a distribution package containing the bundled CSS, JavaScript, icons, and related files used by the backend team.

-3. If the packaging process is successful, a PR is automatically created from fe-release-inte-package to develop.
+3. If the packaging process is successful, a PR is automatically created from fe-release-inte-package to master.